canstar

 However, the often unspoken downside to all of this is ‘complacency’.

-While it is true that the DMO and VDO shields customers from overpaying to keep the lights on, they're generally not competitive prices.
+While it is true that the DMO and VDO shields customers from overpaying to keep the lights on, they typically represent the maximum price for electricity.

-If you’re on the DMO or VDO, you’re most likely paying hundreds of dollars more than you should yearly.
+If you’re on a standing offer, you’re effectively paying hundreds of dollars more than you should yearly.

 If you haven’t compared energy plans for a while, you can check your latest power bill to verify if you’re on a standing offer.